agalue/opennms-drift-kubernetes/README.kops.md

 ## Manifets

-To apply all the manifests:
+Make sure all the operators are up and running.
+Then, to apply all the manifests:

 ```bash
 kubectl apply -k manifests